unknownv2/vscode-freebsd-debugging/README.md

 3. FreeBSD VM
 4. VS Code

-This repo contains a pre-built GDB binary for 64-bit Windows, but if you've built a gdb for another OS, it should still work.
-The version/release is [7.10.1](https://ftp.gnu.org/gnu/gdb/gdb-7.10.1.tar.gz) and it for use with a 64-bit FreeBSD.
+This repo contains pre-built GDB binaries for 64-bit Windows, but if you've built a gdb for another OS, it should still work.
+These releases are built from [GNU.org](https://ftp.gnu.org/gnu/gdb/) sources.
+You can use the latest version of GDB, `8.1`, which is included in the repo `bin` folder.

 1. Install [VS Code](https://code.visualstudio.com/).
-2. Install the debugger extension [here](https://marketplace.visualstudio.com/items?itemName=webfreak.debug) or press `Ctrl+Shift+X` inside VS Code and search for `Native Debug`.
+2. Install the official debugger extension [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) or webfreak's [here](https://marketplace.visualstudio.com/items?itemName=webfreak.debug) debugger extension.
+You can also press `Ctrl+Shift+X` inside VS Code and search for `C\C++` or `Native Debug`.
 3. Enable debugging for your VM.
 VMware defaults to port `8864`.
 We enable it by opening the virtual machine's `.vmx` file and adding the line:

 ```